chimay/wheel/README.md

 for Vim and Neovim.

-Our favorite editor has already plenty of nice navigation functions; Wheel enhanced their interface by using :
+Our favorite editor has already plenty of nice navigation functions.
+Wheel enhanced their interface by using :

 - intuitive completion with multi-pattern support for prompting functions